-Atlanta personal injury lawyer Bryce Angell recently helped a pair of accident victims secure a $54 million dollar jury verdict against Avis Budget Group, Avis Rent a Car, LLC, and related defendants.
+Atlanta car accident lawyer Bryce Angell recently helped a pair of car accident victims secure a $54 million dollar jury verdict against Avis Budget Group, Avis Rent a Car, LLC, and related defendants.

 The cases were brought before the Gwinnett County court after a pair of female friends suffered traumatic injuries resulting from being crushed by an out-of-control stolen Avis Rent a Car vehicle operated by an Avis employee.

 The victim’s accident cases were heard separately but were consolidated for discovery purposes.

 An Avis agency in Atlanta hired an employee by the name of Byron Perry and never conducted a criminal background check on him.

 If the Avis agency, the manager of the Avis agency where he worked, or the security manager had conducted a background check, they would have learned that Perry was a felon with five convictions on his record.

 Not only that, but Perry was a suspect in a theft that occurred at his workplace.